magento/magento2-page-builder/docs/extend-existing-content-type/step-3-extend-forms.md

 ## Add fieldsets and fields

 Before you add a field to the form of an existing content type, you need to know where to add it.
 In other words, you need to decide which fieldset to put your field in.
-We want to put our new max-height field below the Banner's existing min-height field, which is in the the `appearance_fieldset`.
+We want to put our new `max_height` field below the Banner's existing `min_height` field, which is in the the `appearance_fieldset`.

 The markup for adding the field to the fieldset looks like this: